 Develop the Child Care Workforce

-Bright & Early ND sets benchmarks for Program Directors, Lead Teachers and Caregiver qualifications and provides incentives to meet them.
+Bright & Early ND sets benchmarks for Program Directors, Lead Teachers and Caregiver qualifications, and we provide incentives to meet them.

 Prepare Children to Enter School Ready to Succeed